NclRSE-Training/python-intermediate-dev-vsc/_episodes/16-coding-conventions.md

 >
 {: .callout}

-As we have already covered in the [episode on PyCharm IDE](../13-ides/index.html), PyCharm highlights the language constructs (reserved words) and syntax errors to help us with coding.
-PyCharm also gives us recommendations for formatting the code - these recommendations are mostly taken from the PEP8 style guide.
+As we have already covered in the [episode on VS Code](../13-ides/index.html), VS Code highlights the language constructs (reserved words) and syntax errors to help us with coding.
+VS Code also gives us recommendations for formatting the code - these recommendations are mostly taken from the PEP8 style guide.

 A full list of style guidelines for this style